 How to Choose Coffee for Your Brewing Method?
+A Complete Guide

 How to Choose Coffee for Your Brewing Method?
+A Complete Guide

 Have you ever had a brilliant coffee in a cafe, bought the exact same beans, and at home... felt only disappointment?
-That Ethiopia in the drip was fruity poetry, but in your Moka pot, it tastes like sour lemon juice?
+That Ethiopia in the drip was fruity poetry, but from your Moka pot, it tastes like sour lemon juice?

-Quick Cheat Sheet: Your Coffee Tinder
+Quick Cheat Sheet: Matching Beans to Your Device

 Pour-over Methods: V60, Chemex (Lightness and Fruit)